mkdoc/mkdoc/README.md

 ### mkcat

-Reads one or more markdown documents and serializes them to the output stream, this program is typically used at the beginning of a transform pipeline before being sent to `mkout`:
+Reads one or more markdown documents and serializes them to the output stream, this program is normally used at the beginning of a transform pipeline before being sent to `mkout`:

 ```shell
 mkcat file.md | mkout --xml